Kitware/ParaView/Web/Documentation/guides/ipython/README.md

     $ source ~/Work/python-base/bin/activate

-This command line can easily be added inside your ~/.profile or ~/.bash_profile.
+This command line can easily be added to your ~/.profile or ~/.bash_profile.

-Thanks to Virtualenv, pip will be naturally available to you and iPython/notebook can now be installed with the following command lines:
+Thanks to Virtualenv, pip will automatically be available to you.
+Meanwhile, iPython/notebook can be installed with the following command lines:

     (python-base)$ pip install ipython[all]

 ### Configuration

-In order to use ParaViewWeb inside iPython/notebook, you will need to create a profile which will provide convinient methods to start a Web visualization.
+In order to use ParaViewWeb inside iPython/notebook, you will need to create a profile, which will provide convenient methods for starting a Web visualization.

-In order to create a new iPython profile, you will need to execute the following command line:
+To create a new iPython profile, you will need to execute the following command line:

     (python-base)$ ipython profile create --parallel --profile=pvw

-This should have created a profile directory inside __${user.home}/.ipython/profile_pvw__.
+This should generate a profile directory inside __${user.home}/.ipython/profile_pvw__.

-Once that profile is created, you will need to add a ParaView script which will provide convinient methods inside your iPython environment.
+Once the profile is created, you will need to add a ParaView script.
+This will make the previously mentioned methods for starting a Web visualization accessible inside your iPython environment.

 Create the file __00-pvw-extension.py__ inside __${user.home}/.ipython/profile_pvw/startup/__ with the following content: